Forum Schedule

 Time: 10:00 - 10:00 AM ( mins)

-FEMA Emergency Communications John Robinson
+FEMA Emergency Communications Mike Corey, KI1U

-[EMC] An overview of emergency communications capabilities and resources from the FEMA Region 1 Disaster Emergency Communications team.
+An overview of emergency communications capabilities and resources from the FEMA Region 1 Disaster Emergency Communications team.
 This presentation will cover RF, Satellite, cellular communications, communications planning, and communications support for field teams, and the Regional Emergency Communications Coordination Working Group.

 Time: 10:00 - 11:50 AM (110 mins)